 The winner of the inaugural Achates Prize was announced at the annual Spektrix Conference in November 2016.
 The Award was presented by eminent philanthropist, David Verey and won by Theatre Royal Stratford East and Nigel Farnall.

-Download the 2016 Prize press release for full details of all nominees.
+Download the for full details of all nominees.

 INDIVIDUAL PHILANTHROPY AWARD